imranzaheer612/reliableUDP/README.md

 # reliableUDP
-making usp reliable using selectime repeat, timeout and sequence numbers.
+making UDP reliable using selective repeat, timeout and sequence numbers.

+start the server first "server.c" then start the client "client.c"